Configure Duo as an SSO source for the Command Platform

 In the Downloads section, click Download Certificate.

-After downloading the Duo certificate, navigate to the Insight Platform:
+After downloading the Duo certificate, navigate to the Command Platform:

-1. Click the SSO Settings tab in Company Settings.
+3. Click the SSO Settings tab in the Authentication Settings section.

 Add Service Provider metadata to Duo

-In the Service Provider section of your cloud application in Duo, you now need to enter the Entity ID, ACS URL, and Default Relay State provided by the Insight Platform:
+In the Service Provider section of your cloud application in Duo, you now need to enter the Entity ID, ACS URL, and Default Relay State provided by the Command Platform:

-1. From the Insight Platform section titled Copy the following data into your external IdP, click Copy beside the field labeled Assertion Consumer Service (ACS) URL.
+1. From the Command Platform section titled Copy the following data into your external IdP, click Copy beside the field labeled Assertion Consumer Service (ACS) URL.

 2. Paste this into the corresponding field in Duo.